 What are the incentives and penalties under MIPS?

-As of the incentives, Eligible Professionals (EPs) can earn a progressive payment adjustment of about 5% on the Medicare Part B reimbursements according to their MIPS performance in 2018.
+As for the incentives, Eligible Professionals (EPs) can earn a progressive payment adjustment of about 5% on the Medicare Part B reimbursements according to their MIPS performance in 2018.
 EPs who neither participate nor meet the minimum performance thresholds will be given a -5% payment adjustment.
-Each year, positive and negative adjustments are scheduled for the program, and bonus rewards are given to the highest scoring EPs.
+Each year, positive and negative adjustments are scheduled for the program, and bonus rewards are given to the highest-scoring EPs.

 Are there any Exemptions under MIPS?